kolinsturt/kolinsturt.github.io/_posts/2016-01-01-beginning_ios_forensics.md

 * [liberios](http://newosxbook.com/liberios/)
 * [electra](https://coolstar.org/electra/)

 Rooting a device usually involves exploiting a security vulnerability on the OS which would circumvent code signing and other security measures.
 Code signing prevents you from modifying or executing custom code on the device.
 An IPA image, for example, is signed by a private key and the main challenge is getting unsigned binaries to run.
-[Cydia Impactor](https://www.cydiaimpactor.com/) is used to get around these requirments to install jailbreaks.
+[Cydia Impactor](https://www.cydiaimpactor.com/) is used to get around these requirements to install jailbreaks.

-Instead of trying to escalte priviledge and get root, newer iOS 12 techniques involve a rootless jailbreak.
-This doesn't need to grant access to the root (/) so it's much safer from a foresnics standpoint.
+Instead of trying to escalate privileges to get root, newer iOS 12 techniques involve a rootless jailbreak.
+This doesn't need to grant access to the root (/) so it's much safer from a forensics standpoint.
 There's less modifications to the evidence.

 Here's some more resources:
 * [Rootless Jailbreak JB3](https://github.com/jakeajames/rootlessJB3)